The Greater Happiness for the More Workers: Basic Income vs Job Guarantee Pt 2

 And we could add that there might be advantages of a UBI over a JG even when limiting our attention to those who do prefer to work in traditional jobs.
 A UBI would benefit anyone who feels trapped in a job that is a poor match for their personality, interests, and capabilities–even those would prefer to remain in full-time employment (but simply not in their current ill-fit jobs).
 With a guaranteed unconditional income, one could take away from full-time employment in order to retrain, further their education, start a private business, or pursue other such opportunities.
 A basic income provides a financial floor to enable individuals to switch jobs and careers–and even to execute the retraining that Davenport and Kirby recommend to cope with the age of automation!

 A job guarantee provides jobs.
 A basic income, however, provides individuals with the financial security necessary to temporarily abstain from employment while retraining or searching for a job that is a good match to their interests and capabilities.
-We might expect the latter to lead to happier individuals and a better flourishing society.

 There is, though, one caveat–which I’ll take up in my third and final installment.
 We must concede that there is something that UBI doesn’t guarantee that JG does: jobs.